lectron/kosmos/README.md

+#Minecraftly Cosmos

-Think of this technology as Medium for Minecraft
+The solution for orchestrating multiple Minecraft servers, worlds as if it's a single thing (hence single universe).
+Think of this technology as Kubernetes (or Apache's Mesos) for Minecraft.

 ---